 Goodwill represents the excess of the purchase consideration over the fair value of the net tangible and identifiable intangible assets acquired in a business combination and is carried at cost.
 Acquired trademarks and trade names are assessed as indefinite lived assets if there are no foreseeable limits on the periods of time over which they are expected to contribute cash flows.
 Goodwill and indefinite-lived assets are not amortized, but are subject to an annual impairment testing, as well as between annual tests when events or circumstances indicate that the carrying value may not be recoverable.
+The Company performs its annual impairment testing at January 1 of each year.

 The Company's annual goodwill impairment test is performed at the reporting unit level.
 The Company generally tests goodwill for possible impairment by first performing a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If a qualitative assessment is not used, or if the qualitative assessment is not conclusive, a quantitative impairment test is performed.
 If a quantitative test is performed, the Company determines the fair value of the related reporting unit and compare this value to the recorded net assets of the reporting unit, including goodwill.
 The fair value of the Company's reporting unit is determined using a market approach based on quoted prices in active markets.
 In the event the recorded net assets of the reporting unit exceed the estimated fair value of such assets, an impairment charge is recorded.
-Based on the Company's annual impairment assessment, no impairments of goodwill were identified during the three months ended June 30, 2023 and 2022, respectively.
+Based on the Company's annual impairment assessment, no impairments of goodwill were identified during the three and nine months ended December 31, 2023 and 2022, respectively.